 Your home is located in the wrong location or area of the city for you and your family.
 The extra travel, school accommodations and daily grind can wear away at your nerves.
 Job changes, school plans, bus routes.
 They are all things out of our control.

-The layout that doesn't work for a growing family and the frantic run to that crazy, annoying two steps your little one is determined to be at whenever you turn your back.
+The layout that doesn’t work for a growing family and the frantic run to those crazy, annoying two steps your little one is determined to be at whenever you turn your back.

 Sounds you can’t shut off.

 The small entry where 3 of you plus 2 dogs are trying to get in.

 Taking the time to figure out what you really need is one of the best steps in searching for a new house.
 Tell me what you want and tell me what is not working.